EnsembleUI/ensemble_docs/pages/apis/define-api.md

       - productTitle
     uri: https://dummyjson.com/products/add
     method: POST
     body:
-      title: '${productTitle}'  # example of a dynamic data that is set based on the inputs
+      title: "${productTitle}" # example of a dynamic data that is set based on the inputs
       source: MyApp # example of a static data that is always passed
 ```